SynthA1c: Towards Clinically Interpretable Patient Representations for Diabetes Risk Stratification: Introduction

 \section{Introduction}

-Type 2 Diabetes Mellitus (T2DM) is a chronic metabolic disorder that affects over 30 million patients in the United States and over 450 million patients worldwide \citep{khan2020, xu2018}.
-Patients diagnosed with T2DM are at an increased risk of comorbidities that include cardiovascular disease, retinopathy, peripheral neuropathy, and other complications \citep{albarakat2019}.
-Fortunately, early diagnosis and lifestyle interventions can prevent the onset of T2DM and are therefore critical to reduce the risk of disease progression and improve patient outcomes.
+Type 2 Diabetes Mellitus (T2DM) affects over 30 million patients in the United States, and is most commonly characterized by elevated serum hemoglobin A1c (HbA1c) levels measured through a blood sample \cite{ref1,ref2}.
+Formally, a patient is considered diabetic if their HbA1c is greater than 6.5\% A1c.
+While patients diagnosed with T2DM are at an increased risk of many comorbidities, early diagnosis and lifestyle interventions can improve patient outcomes~\cite{ref3}.

-However, delayed clinical diagnosis of T2DM is frequent due to a low rate of screening. \citet{polubriaginof2018} and \citet{kaul2022} found that up to a third of patients did not receive T2DM screening as recommended by current national guidelines, and \citet{porter2022} estimated that it would take over 24 hours per day for primary care physicians to follow national screening recommendations for every adult visit.
-Low rates of screening can further exacerbate healthcare disparities with respect to socioeconomic status and population marginalization.
+However, delayed diagnosis of T2DM is frequent due to a low rate of screening.
+Up to a third of patients are not screened for T2DM as recommended by current national guidelines \cite{ref4,ref5}, and Porter et al.~\cite{ref6} estimate that it would take over 24 hours per day for primary care physicians to follow national screening recommendations for every adult visit.
+Furthermore, T2DM screening using patient bloodwork is not routinely performed in acute urgent care settings or emergency department (ED) visits.
+Given these obstacles, machine learning (ML) is a promising tool to predict patient risk of T2DM and other diseases~\cite{ref7}.

-Given these obstacles, machine learning has recently emerged as a promising tool to predict patient risk of T2DM and other diseases \citep{farran2013}.
-However, current learning-based methods are limited to assessing disease risk from feature vectors derived from clinical biomarker and physical examination data \citep{liu2022, joshi2021, deberneh2021, wu2021, kopitar2020, tigga2020, sasar2017}.
-While such models showcase promising predicting performance, they often lack real-world clinical applicability.
-This is because the blood biomarkers that are used to make a formal diagnosis of T2DM are trivially acquired alongside many of the blood biomarkers used to predict T2DM status.

-Meanwhile, the usage of radiologic imaging in clinical medicine continues to increase every year \citep{dowhanik2022, hong2020}.
-For example, over 70 million computed tomography (CT) scans are performed annually \citep{smith2019} and consequently offer a wealth of radiomic information that can potentially be used to estimate patient risk of T2DM as an incidental finding during an outpatient imaging appointment.

-In this study, we sought to investigate whether radiomic metrics derived from clinically-acquired CT scans could be used to predict patient T2DM status.
-Our contributions are as follows: